pzim-devdata/tahoma/README.md

 - `python3 -m pip install -r requirements.txt` in order to install dependencies and
-- `python3 tahoma.py` for being sure than tahoma starts
+- `python3 tahoma.py` for being sure that tahoma starts

 # Configure :